⛵ 12 Captivating Facts about the Cutty Sark

 The boat is well-known for its impressive, extensive rigging.
 So much so that, if you were to measure it all, you’d find that there are more than 11 miles of rigging in total.

 There have been multiple owners of the Cutty Sark.
 The boat was originally owned and operated by Willis & Sons – specifically John Willis – at the very start, though it’s changed hands between the Cutty Sark Preservation Society and the National Maritime Museum since 1953.

 The ship wasn’t always known as the Cutty Sark.
 In fact, when it changed hands over to ownership under Ferreira & Company towards the end of the 19th century, it became known as Ferreira itself.
 It would then change name again in the early 1920s, when it became known as Maria do Amparo for all of a few months.
 Captain Wilfred Dowman would eventually bring the boat to British shores again, renaming it the Cutty Sark.

 But what does ‘Cutty Sark’ actually mean?
 Its name derives from a poem written by Robert Burns.
 Specifically, his poem ‘Tam O’Shanter’ refers to a type of nightie – a ‘cutty sark’ – worn by a witch!
 An interesting choice to name your boat, for sure!

 The Cutty Sark has weathered all kinds of damage.
 Most recently, it suffered a huge blaze in 2007 – but luckily, much of the original boat remains.

-Do you have any interesting or fun facts about The Cutty Sark that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about the Cutty Sark?
+Share them in the comments below!